Last updated on August 2nd, 2018 at 03:24 pm

-In fact, you will simply work with people, and in most cases you will be responsible just for two or three of the duties from the job description.
+The truth is that you will simply work with people, and in most cases you will be responsible for only two or three things from the job description.

 Bearing it in mind, a good HR employee needs a variety of skills and personal traits.
-They need to be ready for the challenges this work presents.
+They need to be ready for the challenges that this position presents.

 It is an only way how we can assess your readiness for the job, and decide whether you have the skills that are required for the position.